- 1 Contributing

 To release the keys, simply press and release them.
 Please report this issue if it ever occurs.
 Also see the Advanced Settings section.

 This is a false positive.
 To verify this you can submit the file autoclipx.exe to an on-line virus scanning service such as VirusTotal, Jotti’s malware scan or VirSCAN.org.
 Note that some scanner software which may not use a proper detection method, such as VBA32, may produce false positives, but the bulk of the scanners will not.

 Expanding on malware a bit further for those interested…

 If a single malware detection/anti-virus program reports an executable as safe, this does not mean it is free of malware!
 Similarly, if a single program flags an executable as being malicious, this does not necessarily mean it is, though a positive result should never be overlooked.
-The lesson here is that the result of a single anti-virus program should never be relied upon without question.
+The lesson here is that the result of a single anti-virus program should never be relied upon without question, regardless of whether it flags a piece of software or not.
 Sending a suspicious executable to one of the services above which use multiple scanners may provide a more accurate indication of whether a file is actually malicious.

 Activate Window on Mouse Hover

 If you want to automatically activate the window under your mouse cursor without enabling AutoWin, you can set this preference in your operating system.
 The following is for Windows 7, but it may be the same for XP and Vista as well: